paketo-buildpacks/encrypt-at-rest/README.md

 # `gcr.io/paketo-buildpacks/encrypt-at-rest`
-The Paketo Encrypt At Rest Buildpack is a Cloud Native Buildpack that AES encrypts an application layer and then decrypts it at launch time.
+The Paketo Buildpack for Encrypt At Rest is a Cloud Native Buildpack that AES encrypts an application layer and then decrypts it at launch time.

 ## Behavior
 This buildpack will participate any of the following conditions are met